Sam Warburton: Early and personal life

-Warburton was born in Wales to a Welsh mother and an English father and he considers himself Welsh and British.
-He has an older twin brother, Ben, who played at semi-professional level with Glamorgan Wanderers RFC and is now a physiotherapist for the Cardiff Rugby, and an older sister Holly, a schoolteacher.
+Warburton was born in Wales to English parents and he considers himself Welsh and British.
+He has an elder twin brother, Ben, who played at semi-professional level with Glamorgan Wanderers RFC and is now a physiotherapist for the Scarlets, and an older sister Holly, a schoolteacher.
 Their great-grandfather, George Reed, was a professional footballer who played 150 times for Leeds United in the 1920s and 1930s.
 He attended Whitchurch High School and left with three A Levels.

-As a youngster he was a keen football player and played for his school team alongside schoolmate Real Madrid and Wales forward Gareth Bale.
+As a youngster Warburton was a keen football player and played for his school team alongside schoolmate Real Madrid and Wales forward Gareth Bale.
 He had a trial with local club Cardiff City at the age of 14 but chose to concentrate on rugby instead.
 He played on the junior teams of Rhiwbina RFC and played for Glamorgan Wanderers RFC whilst a member of the Cardiff Rugby Academy.

 On 5 July 2014, Warburton married long term partner Rachel Thomas in a church ceremony in Newport, before the couple held a reception at the Celtic Manor Resort.
 He is a supporter of Tottenham Hotspur FC.

 Career

 Warburton represented Wales at all levels, captaining the under-18s, under-19s and under-20s.
 He led Wales to the semi-finals of the World Championships at under-19 and under-20 level.
 Warburton made his debut for the senior Wales national team against the United States on 6 June 2009.

-On 18 January 2010, he was named in the 35-man Wales squad for the 2010 Six Nations.
+On 18 January 2010, Warburton was named in the 35-man Wales squad for the 2010 Six Nations.
 He scored his first international try against Italy in the 2011 Six Nations.
-Warburton captained Wales for the first time against the Barbarians on 4 June 2011 at the age of 22 years and 242 days becoming Wales' second youngest captain after Gareth Edwards.
+Warburton captained Wales for the first time against the Barbarians on 4 June 2011 at the age of 22 years and 242 days becoming Wales' second-youngest captain after Gareth Edwards.
 In a World Cup warm-up match against England, Warburton was named man of the match.
 In August 2011, he was named as captain for the 2011 Rugby World Cup in New Zealand in the absence of the injured Matthew Rees.